Gesare5/coffee-house-pos/README.md

 # coffee-house-pos
-A sample POS system for a coffee house
+A sample POS system for a coffee house.
-Console-app for now
+Console-app for now.

 ## <u> What It Does </u>
 * Enables a Barista to Select User-Chosen Coffee Item from a Menu/Catalog